TedyIsBack/TedyIsBack/README.md

 - 👋Hi, I'm Tedy - second-year Software Engineering student at Plovdiv University.

-- 🌱 I am actively expanding my knowledge and skills in ASP.NET, Spring Boot, HTML, and CSS.
+- 🌱 I am actively expanding my knowledge and skills in Web deb with ASP.NET and Spring Boot.

 - 👀I'm diving into web development and software testing